ksu395/pfsm/README.md

 ## Reduction Ops

-The initial implementation split the input in half and each thread reduced one pixel from left half with one pixel from the right half, and then recursively continue until only a single column of output remains.
+The initial implementation split the input in half and each thread reduced one pixel from left half with one pixel from the right half, and then recursively continued until only a single column of output remained.
 Functionally, this worked fine, but the first partial output is still quite large (seq_len, seq_len / 2).
 This is counter to the purpose of this fusion: to reduce intermediate tensor sizes.

 While searching the Internet for a better solution, I came upon an Nvidia presentation by Mark Harris on "Optimizing Parallel Reduction in CUDA".